pmcgrenery/WxBrief/README.md

 - Features specific to each page

     - Home
+        - A hero image in the background hinting to the user the purpose of the site.
+        - Leads with an svg image containing text saying Aviation weather, by pilots for pilots giving the new user an instant summary of the purpose of the site.
+        - Beneath the hero header, a small snippet of text telling the user exactly what the site offers in more detail.
+        - A call to action in the form of a button to take the user to the brefing section of the site.
+        - Just above the fold, on most devices except very small devices e.g. iphone 5, the top of the radar and SIGMET map.
+So that users know to scroll down to see the map.
+        - The map itself, geolocates to the users particular location.
+It starts out by showing the entire world and after a small time delay then flys down gently to the users current location.
+This is done using LEaflets flyTo function.
+        - If the user has the location turned off then the map flys down to show most of Europe in one snapshot regardless of the screen size.
+This is done using leaflets flyToBounds function.

         - Leads with a hero image overlaid with a call to action in the form of a booking enquiry button.
 The button links to the Contact page.
 The call to action is placed and sized in such a way as to allow the user to see the main focus of the image underneath regardless of the screen size.
 The hero image itself changes in size depending on the screen size, again to ensure the callout is an appropriate size while allowing the user to see the main focus of the image behind.
         - A ‘What we do’ section to communicate to the user straight away the kind of service that is provided by the company.
 The information appears as per the wireframes depending on the screen sizes.
 The images take up the full width of the screen on small devices.
 On medium devices and larger the images appear with rounded edges to reference old photographs with rounded edges.
         - A 'Testimonials' section with 3 reviews from previous happy customers.
 The testimonials are in a [Bootstrap carousel](https://getbootstrap.com/docs/5.0/components/carousel/).
 It is a slide type carousel with a 10 second interval timer.
 I chose to present the reviews in a carousel so that a larger image could be included and to improve the interactiveness of the site to provide a better UX.